frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ### build filtered occurrence table

-Note: eliminate sequences that are not chimeras, in the remaining cluster representatives, eliminate those with an abundance of 1.
+Note: eliminate sequences that are chimeras.
+In the remaining cluster representatives, eliminate those with an abundance of 1.
 I do not recommend to eliminate chimeras before taxonomic assignment.
 If a chimera is 100% identical to a reference sequence, then it is a false positive (not a chimera) or a sign that the matching reference should be investigated.